rheiland/Studio_rtd/docs/source/galaxy.rst

 *****************************

 .. image:: ./galaxy_imgs/register_account.png
-* Registering for a Galaxy (https://usegalaxy.eu/) account should be straightforward.
+* Registering for a Galaxy account should be straightforward.
+Try to register at https://usegalaxy.org/ and if you have problems, try https://usegalaxy.eu/ .

 Login and start PhysiCell Studio
 ********************************